US-Bangla Airlines Flight 211: Accident

-The crew performed the landing checklist, but the pilot erroneously stated that the landing gear was down and locked when it was not.
+The crew performed the landing checklist, but Sultan erroneously stated that the landing gear was down and locked, when in fact, it was not.
 Because the flight management system was disengaged, the pilots had to manually adjust the aircraft's rate of descent, and failed to select a rate that kept the aircraft at its intended altitude throughout the planned descent.
-The first officer repeatedly called out that they were 500 to 600 ft too high compared to their desired altitude.
+Rashid repeatedly called out that they were 500 to 600 ft too high compared to their desired altitude.
 Meanwhile, a gear-unsafe alert tone sounded continuously in the cockpit, unacknowledged by the pilots.
 With their attention focused on trying to adjust to the correct altitude, and distracted by the audible warnings, the crew failed to notice that the plane was still off course, and had by this time flown to the right of the desired approach path, descending at rates as high as 1,700 ft/min.
 Audible warnings of "MINIMUM", "SINK RATE", "TERRAIN", and "TOO LOW-GEAR" sounded, adding to the confusion.
-The first officer noticed that the landing gear was not down and lowered it, but by this time the aircraft had already passed the runway and neither pilot was aware of it.
-The tower contacted the flight crew and informed them that they had been cleared to land on runway 02, but they appeared to be heading to runway 20, the opposite end of the single runway, and asked the pilot's intention.
-Still unaware that they had already passed the runway, the pilot responded that he intended to land on runway 02.
-Seeing high terrain ahead of them, the pilot performed a sharp right-hand turn, during which the aircraft descended to as low as 175 ft above the ground, and reached bank angles of up to 35 to 40°.
+Rashid noticed that the landing gear was not down and lowered it, but by this time the aircraft had already passed the runway, and neither pilot was aware of it.
+The tower contacted the flight crew and informed them that they had been cleared to land on runway 02, but they appeared to be heading to runway 20, the opposite end of the single runway, and asked Sultan's intention.
+Still unaware that they had already passed the runway, he responded that he intended to land on runway 02.
+Seeing high terrain ahead of them, he performed a sharp right-hand turn, during which the aircraft descended to as low as 175 ft above the ground, and reached bank angles of up to 35 to 40°.
 This triggered additional alerts and alarms of "PULL UP", "TERRAIN", and "BANK ANGLE" in the cockpit.
-After flying to the west without spotting the runway, the pilot calmly admitted to the first officer that he had made a mistake and had become distracted by talking to her, and performed another steep right turn, with bank angles as high as 45° and descent rates of over 2,000 ft/min.
+After flying to the west without spotting the runway, Captain Sultan calmly admitted to Rashid that he had made a mistake and had become distracted by talking to her, and performed another steep right turn, with bank angles as high as 45° and descent rates of over 2,000 ft/min.